 Buying Shoes – Why is it so difficult?

-Orthotics rarely work with a high heeled shoe and will usually slip out of sandals.
+- Orthotics rarely work with a high heeled shoe and will usually slip out of sandals.
 They’re usually too slippery to be worn barefoot.
 The most compatible shoe is a closed lace up type shoe, such as an athletic shoe.
 Check with the maker of your child’s orthotic to see which type of shoe they recommend for your child.

-Kids with hemiplegia often have a smaller foot on one side and require two different sized shoes when not wearing their orthotic.
+- Kids with hemiplegia often have a smaller foot on one side and require two different sized shoes when not wearing their orthotic.
 Sometimes the orthotic will make up the foot size difference and you can buy one pair of shoes.

-Ask your orthotist if it’s okay to pull the insole out of the shoe to make room for the brace.
+- Ask your orthotist if it’s okay to pull the insole out of the shoe to make room for the brace.

-Nordstroms Department Store will sell you a left and a right shoe which are different sizes.
+- Nordstrom Department Store will sell you a left and a right shoe which are different sizes.
 You only pay for one pair of shoes.The Nordstroms’ buyer seems to stock at least one or two styles which open wider to accommodate the bulk of an AFO.

-Favorite shoes that fit over orthotics: Hatchbacks, Stride Rite, New Balance, Converse, and Nike.
+- Favorite shoes that fit over orthotics: Hatchbacks, Stride Rite, New Balance, Converse, and Nike.

-Watch for shoes that zip up the sides.
+- Watch for shoes that zip up the sides.
 Sometimes it’s easier to insert the brace into this type of shoe.

-Sometimes medical insurance or Medicaid will cover the cost of Hatchbacks.
+- Sometimes medical insurance or Medicaid will cover the cost of Hatchbacks.